Washington District Of Columbia, USA Travel Guide

 Plan a visit to coincide with specific interests, like the Smithsonian Folklife Festival or Passport D.C.

-Enjoy free concerts in the park on the National Mall during the warmer months.
+Enjoy free concerts in the where to park on the National Mall during the warmer months.

 Venture into areas you missed, like Adams Morgan for nightlife or Capitol Hill for historic charm.